-- Weekly income benefits.
-Employees who have been unable to work for at least seven days are entitled to receive weekly income benefits.
-These payments are meant to replace some of your income while you recover from your work injury.
-Unfortunately, they won’t cover your full wages, but it’s money you can use to get by until you can work again.
+- Employees who have been unable to work for at least seven days are entitled to receive weekly income benefits which are meant to replace some income while you recover.
+Unfortunately, they may not be your full wages, but it can help you get by until you can work again.

-- Job training.
-In severe work accidents, you may be entitled to receive job training.
+- In severe work accidents, you may be entitled to receive job training.
 In cases where job training is permitted, you generally cannot go back to your pre-injury job, but you can continue to do some work if you get additional education or training.

 In cases where you have lost a loved one because of a work injury, you may also be able to get death benefits for those who are dependent on the worker for support.
 Burial expenses are also included up to a specific amount as well.